2217 Atlantic Avenue,

 3 people favorited this theater

-Located between Christopher Columbus Boulevard and N. Mississippi Avenue on Atlantic Avenue in Alantic City.
+Located between Christopher Columbus Boulevard and N. Mississippi Avenue on Atlantic Avenue in Atlantic City.
 The old Surf Theatre was badly damaged in a fire on November 22, 1963 (Yes, same day of the JFK assassination).
 Charles Tannambaum re-built it and opened in 1964 and renamed it the Charles Theatre.
-It was very modern with drop ceiling, wall drapes, large lobby and an art gallery with complimentery expresso bar and color TV!
+It was very modern with drop ceiling, wall drapes, large lobby and an art gallery with complimentary expresso bar and color TV!
 I think the theatre seated around 600.
 The booth had a pair of Simplex E-7 projectors and Peerless Magnarc carbon lamps retrieved from the fire.
 RCA tube sound was used.

 In 1976 Tannambaum was excited about casino gambling coming to Atlantic City.
-He said that we would be able to run continuious instead of nightly.
+He said that we would be able to run continuous instead of nightly.
 The final movie screened at the Charles Theatre was Wilbur ‘Hi-Fi’ White in “Penitentiary” in December 1979 and it was soon demolished.
 The site became a Kinney parking lot.
 Tannambaum (who was a co-owner of the Tilton Twin in Northfield) took an upper eschelon managment job with Ceasars World Casino-Hotel.

 Just login to your account and subscribe to this theater.